Does Looking Upward Help You Sleep? The Subtle Reasons Behind Its Effectiveness - Rancho Cucamonga - 1

 And the most important thing is not to force yourself to sleep.
 The stronger the thought that you must sleep, the more awake your brain will try to be.
 In such cases, it's much better to approach it with the mindset of just "resting."

-In summary, the method of closing your eyes and looking upward isn't completely wrong.
+In summary, the method of closing your eyes and looking upward isn't completely unfounded.
 It can indeed help relax the body and create a favorable state for falling asleep.
-However, the explanation that the brain is tricked into sleeping is somewhat exaggerated.
+However, the explanation that your brain is tricked into sleeping is somewhat exaggerated.

 Some people may find counting sheep more effective, while others may prefer this method.
 Ultimately, the important thing is to find what works best for you.

-If you get too fixated on one method and end up tossing and turning without sleep, it can lead to a more frustrating night.
+If you become overly fixated on one method and end up tossing and turning without sleep, that can lead to a more restless night.

-Instead, trying out various methods lightly can be a much more realistic approach, so I hope you try one at a time when sleep eludes you.
+Instead, trying out various methods lightly can be a much more realistic approach, so I hope you give each one a try when sleep eludes you.